competitive learning

 Terms from Artificial Intelligence: humans at the heart of algorithms

 Competitive learning refers to forms of unsupervised learning where nodes compete in a winner-takes-all fashion for inputs.
 Kohonen networks are a classic example and k-means can be seen as a simple form of competative learning.
-It is used in compression algorithms using vector quantization, which can be thought of as k-means with very large k.
+Competitive learning is used in compression algorithms using vector quantization, which can be thought of as a little like k-means with very large k.